bitsofcotton/p1/README.md

     # subtract invariant structure from input number series, then output.
     # status   range < 0 for atan(input) prediction subtraction.
     # variable range < 0 for atan(delta) prediction subtraction.

-# General Tips
-If we work any one function recursion series, we can correctly vanish invariant with proper argument into p1.
-This is guaranteed with randtools general tips a, but we can define a function that one of a proper variable range or a proper guard length for large enough one.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing